Floydlang/floyd/Docs/Floyd toplevel.md

 Notice: a component used in several components or a piece of code that appears in several components = appears as duplicates.
 The perspective is: logic dependencies.
 There is no diagram for showing which source files or libraries that depends on eachother.

-# ABOUT MOTHERBOARD
+# ABOUT CONTAINERS

 ???
-What if you want a motherboard-like setup for each document?
+What if you want a container-like setup for each document?

-The motherboard is how you implement a Floyd-based container.
+Containers are how you make an app or server, by writing code, stringning together existing components and deciding how to relate to the world around the container.
 Other containers in your system may be implemented some other way and will be represented using a proxy in the Software System.

-1. The motherboard connects all code together using wires into a product / app / executable using a declaration file.
+1. The container connects all code together using wires into a product / app / executable using a declaration file.
 2. It completely defines: concurrency, state, communication with ourside world and runtime errors of the container.
 This includes sockets, file systems, messages, screens, UI.
 Depndency components that are unpure are also shown.
 3. Container clearly defines *all* independent *state*.
 All non-pure components.
 4. Control performance by balancing memory, CPU and other resources.
 Profile control and optimize performance of system.

-A motherboard is usually its own OS process.
-Since the motherboard is statically defined, things like new / delete of components are not possible.
+A container is usually its own OS process.
+Since the container is statically defined, things like new / delete of components are not possible.

 ### NON-GOALS